qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ..............

-Unlike the |pointDisplacementSymbol| :guilabel:`Point Displacement` renderer which blows up overlaid point features placement, the |pointClusterSymbol|
+Unlike the |pointDisplacementSymbol| :guilabel:`Point Displacement` renderer which blows up nearest or overlaid point features placement, the |pointClusterSymbol|
 :guilabel:`Point Cluster` renderer groups nearby points into a single rendered marker symbol.
 Based on a specified :guilabel:`Distance`, points that fall within from each others are merged into a single symbol.